Office of Investment Management

 The RSG adheres to the criteria for UNJSPF investments, which were set forth by the UN General Assembly, including Safety, Liquidity, Convertibility and Profitability.
 The assets are invested accordingly and are diversified by country, currency, security and sector.

 The RSG advocates high values and standards including acting in the best interest of participants and their beneficiaries.

 Environmental, Social and Governance “(ESG”) programme

-As part of an international organization committed to social progress, better living standards and human rights and as a founding signatory to the United Nations supported Principles for Responsible Investment (PRI) initiative and in association with the United Nations Global Compact (UNGC) and the UNEP Finance Initiative (UNEP FI), IMD acknowledges its responsibility to society.
+As part of an international organization committed to social progress, better living standards and human rights and as a founding signatory to the United Nations supported Principles for Responsible Investment (PRI) initiative and in association with the United Nations Global Compact (UNGC) and the UNEP Finance Initiative (UNEP FI), OIM acknowledges its responsibility to society.

 Our ESG programme is focused on the following areas: We have restrictions on investments in tobacco and armaments securities, and the green investment portion of our ESG programme includes both green bonds and green equity.

 For current information on value of assets, performance attribution and investment policy go to the Investments site: oim.unjspf.org